mortenlerudjordet/lerunTools/DSC/xSCSMA/README.md

 * **Ensure**: (Required) The import state of runbooks found at RunbookPath.
 This can be Published, Draft, or Absent.
 * **WebServiceEndpoint**: (Key) The web service endpoint of the SMA instance to import the Runbook too.
 * **Port**: Port to reach the web service endpoint.
 Defaults to the SMA default of 9090.
-* **Port** Port to reach the web service endpoint.
-Defaults to the SMA default of 9090.

 ### xSmaVariable